kevinwaro/openvpn_standalone/Readme.md

 It's possible to add as many boxes as you want.
 Just be sure to run the right playbook on it.

 By default, the assigned addressed are via DHCP.
-But it's also possible to assign fixed ones. you will just need to add the following lines to the Vagrantfile in the client's ansible.extra_vars section like as followed for a box called 'client1' :
+But it's also possible to assign fixed ones.
+You will just need to add an extra var to the Vagrantfile in the client's ansible provider section, like as followed for a box called 'client1' :

      config.vm.define "client1" do |client1|
        client1.vm.box ="debian/jessie64"